glotzerlab/signac/doc/indexing.rst

 .. tip::

-    We are free to apply multiple *deep indexing*  functions in succession, the functions are only executed when the ``index`` iterable is actually evaluated.
+    We are free to apply multiple *deep indexing*  functions in succession; the functions are only executed when the ``index`` iterable is actually evaluated.

 Searching an Index
 ==================